Trending Topics

 Actively Exploited Critical WinRAR Flaw Allows Remote Code Execution

-Given its high CVSS score and active exploitation, CVE-2025-8088 requires immediate remediation.
-All Windows users of WinRAR should update to version 7.13 or later, since 7.12 and earlier remain vulnerable to this path traversal issue.
-Organizations should pair patching with stricter controls on archive attachments, monitoring for suspicious file creation in Startup and other autorun paths, and user awareness training that emphasizes the risk of opening unexpected RAR files, even when they appear to be work-related or urgent.
+All Windows users of WinRAR should update to version 7.13 or later, since version 7.12 and earlier remain vulnerable to this path traversal issue.
+Pair patching with stricter controls on archive attachments, monitoring for suspicious file creation in Startup and other autorun paths, and user awareness training that emphasizes the risk of opening unexpected RAR files, even when they appear to be work-related or urgent.

 New macOS Backdoor Embeds Fake Errors to Derail AI Security Tools